 If you’re a founder trying to learn marketing instead of hiring someone else, please don’t do that.
 CXL is too intense.
-I’d rather recommend Growthmentor instead.
-I found value for 6 months, and now it's a bit hard to book mentors.
-But still, you should be able to book one or two mentors a month if you do solid outreach.
+Hire a marketer, a consultant, or even a mentor.

 This course isn’t for you if you just want a certificate, even though you get one.
 This course is for you if you want to get ridiculously good at data-driven marketing.

 If you're too senior in your marketing career, and already know your way around most of the stuff.

 If you checked any 2 of those 6 statements, please reconsider before investing your time and resources.

 I think they also give you access to a Facebook group.
 CXL shifted between a circle.so community and a FB community; not sure if any of them are still active today.
 The FB community helped me back in 2020 but now I have over 10+ Slack channels to get help.

 The growth marketing minidegree was amazing and we didn’t have a lifetime access deal like you have today.

 The all-access may be in terms of optionality.
 But you can also have a decision paralysis with so many options, so know what works best for you.

 Everything is pre-recorded.
 CXL also has personalized/live courses called Sprints if you prefer.

 After every lesson in a course, the instructors give you an empty templates to refill based on your data.
 Super practical.